HarmonicLabs/plu-ts/README.md

 </p>

 ## why plu-ts?
----

-there is the need for decentralized applications, however the tools to build a [**truly** decentralized](https://en.wikipedia.org/wiki/Decentralization) application are missing or limited to static compilation.
+there is the need for decentralized applications, however the tools to build a [**truly** decentralized](https://en.wikipedia.org/wiki/Decentralization) application are missing or limited to server side compilation.

 ## what is plu-ts?
----

 ```plu-ts``` wants to be a library to allow Cardano-related software to be written entirely in [typescript](https://www.typescriptlang.org/), in support for a wider developer ecosystem adoption and easier integration.